dom1153/qmk_firmware/keyboards/keebio/nyquist/keymaps/dom1153/readme.md

 -   'Backlights' are controlled from `RGBLIGHT_ENABLE`, not `BACKLIGHT_ENABLE`

--   Reset switch works, OR reset switch between the main usb c port
+-   Reset qmk key works, OR reset switch between the main usb c port

 -   Flashing both sides if in doubt.
 No need to config/define left/right sides.

+-   If using a nix environment, run all shell commands (including editor) with `nix-shell`

 # Settings